If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 26. New Jack City

-Rather than glamorizing the life of a drug lord, it shows how evil their role is in the destruction of lives, livelihoods, and communities.
+Rather than glamorizing the life of a substance lord, it shows how evil their role is in the destruction of lives, livelihoods, and communities.

-Addiction, recovery, and the indomitable human spirit make Juice a masterful depiction of the underbelly of the drug business.
+Addiction, recovery, and the indomitable human spirit make Juice a masterful depiction of the underbelly of the substance business.

 27. Tales From The Hood